-You may be surprised to know that you cannot be given the automatic option of providing a blood test at the police station, even if you ask for it.
-A blood specimen can only be provided in the following circumstances;
+You may be surprised to learn that you do not have an automatic right to give a blood sample at the police station, even if you ask for it.
+Section 7(3) Road Traffic Act 1988 says that a blood specimen can only be requested in the following circumstances;

-The police cannot charge you with drink driving before the results of the blood specimen have been obtained, even if your roadside reading was high.
-This means you could remain on police bail for two weeks or more.
+The police cannot charge you with drink driving before the results of the blood test have been obtained, even if your roadside reading was high.
+You will be released under investigation until the results come back; and do not usually have to return to the police station (unless the police want to interview you).
+Blood tests can take anywhere from 8 weeks to 6 months.
 You can continue to drive over this period, unless the police tell you otherwise.

-Due to it becoming common practice amongst police stations to leave blood samples lying around, the government commissioned an investigation by the HM Inspectorate.
-The report that was produced advised that forensic samples be processed onwards within one week of being taken.
+Due to it becoming common practice for the police to leave blood samples lying around, the government commissioned an investigation by the HM Inspectorate.
+The report advised that blood samples be sent to the laboratory within one week of being taken.

 The report, however, seems not to have reached the police, as it is now more common for samples to remain at police stations for up to 3 weeks before being sent to the laboratory.

 The issue here is that blood is an organic material and will decompose overtime.
-A result of this is that alcohol is created in the blood (a process known as fermentation).
-Each time a refrigerator door is opened, the temperature inside the fridge will fluctuate.
+A consequence of this is that alcohol is created in the blood (a process known as fermentation).
+Every time a refrigerator door is opened, the temperature inside the fridge will fluctuate.
 This can disturb the stability of the specimen and may speed up the fermentation process.

-If your sample is above the prescribed limit for blood, you will be charged and bailed to court.
-The first court hearing is particularly important, as it is the first opportunity we will have to consider the evidence against you and enter a plea with the court.
+If your sample is above the prescribed limit, you will be charged and sent to court.
+The first court hearing is particularly important; it is the first opportunity you will have to review the evidence against you and enter a plea with the court.

-On this date the CPS should provide a report detailing the analysis of your blood sample, known as the MG22(b) or ‘Streamlined Forensic Toxicology Report’.
-This report should contain all the relevant technical information that I would need to check, including:
+At the first court hearing the CPS should provide a report confirming the results of the blood test, known as the MG22(b) or ‘Streamlined Forensic Toxicology Report (SFR1)’.
+This report should contain all the relevant technical information that we would need to check, including:

-Any inconsistencies or discrepancies with the report would quickly be highlighted to the prosecutor, who may agree immediately to drop the case (if there is no realistic prospect of a conviction).
+Any inconsistencies or discrepancies with the report would quickly be highlighted to the prosecutor, who may agree immediately to drop the case.
 Alternatively, we may decide to keep the issue quiet and raise it at a later date when it would do more damage to the CPS’s case.